Snake River

 Although travelers on the Oregon Trail initially shunned the dry and rocky Snake River region, a flood of settlers followed gold discoveries in the 1860s, leading to decades of military conflict and the eventual expulsion of tribes to reservations.
 At the turn of the 20th century, some of the first large irrigation projects in the western US were developed along the Snake River.
 South-central Idaho earned the nickname "Magic Valley" with the rapid transformation of desert into farmland.
 Numerous hydroelectric dams were also constructed, and four navigation dams on its lower section created a shipping channel to Lewiston, Idaho – the furthest inland seaport on the West Coast.

 While dam construction, commercial fishing and other human activities have greatly reduced anadromous fish populations since the late 19th century, the Snake River watershed is still considered important habitat for these fish.
-The Snake and its tributary, the Salmon River, host the longest sockeye salmon run in the world, stretching 900 mi from the Pacific to Redfish Lake, Idaho.
+The Snake and its tributary, the Salmon River, host the longest sockeye salmon run in the world, stretching 900 mi from the Pacific to Redfish Lake in Idaho.
 Since the 1950s, public agencies, tribal governments and private utilities have invested heavily in fishery restoration and hatchery programs, with limited success.
 The proposed removal of the four lower Snake River dams for fish passage is a significant ongoing policy debate in the Pacific Northwest.